Seanyap90/cardgreetings/README.md

 ## Credits

-Thanks :- [@jmorganca] for ollama.
+Thanks @jmorganca for ollama.
 It is a great library to start doing things with LLM!
-Thanks :- [@nikitalogos] for his birthday greetings AI project to give inspiration on how I could build this project.
+Thanks @nikitalogos for his birthday greetings AI project to give inspiration on how I could build this project.